 - Rational: My ex-girlfriend isn’t the pinnacle of humanity.
 I didn’t like that she always nagged me and didn’t go to the gym.
 I can find someone who does, and is a better fit for me.

 - Rational: If she really was perfect for me, why did we break up?
 She must not have felt the same way, which means we weren’t perfect for each other.
 I deserve someone better.

 You get the idea.
 It’s through challenging these negative beliefs that you can change how you react to a situation.
 Doing this will help you outwardly manifest confidence by making you less reactive to extremes of emotion.

 Inwardly it will help you regain your sense of self worth, as you realize that your negative feelings aren’t actually caused by something being wrong with you, but by a completely irrational belief that you took action to squash.

 People spend their entire lives at the mercy of their emotions.
 You don’t have to.
 A confident man is in the driver’s seat with his feelings.

 In the gym you’ll do more than just build your body.
 You’ll build your mind, and you’ll build your confidence.

 See, the gym is great because it’ll boost your confidence in two ways.
 For one, going to the gym will boost your testosterone, especially if you’re currently overweight.
 Testosterone is very closely linked to focus and confidence in men.
-To maximize the benefits of your workouts however, you’ll also have to continuously make them more difficult, which leads into the second benefit.
+To maximize the benefits of your workouts, however, you’ll also have to continuously make them more difficult, which leads to the second benefit.

 Everyone seems to think that going to the gym builds confidence because of the external validation you get from others.
 Yeah, it’s great when a woman sees your abs and goes completely red in the face, but that alone won’t build lasting confidence.
 It’ll help you sleep with more women, which we’ll get to later, but not much else.